MU wrestling has first official practice in year of new and old - NewsBreak

 MU wrestling has first official practice in year of new and old

 It was a familiar sight in the Missouri wrestling room.
-Coach Brian Smith in a yellow long-sleeve MU athletic shirt and gray sweatpants, occasionally doling out words of wisdom.
-The other personnel was familiar too.
-Brock Mauller, Keegan O’Toole, Rocky Elam and all the rest of last season’s starting grapplers were back to chase another title, scattered across the room and competing against one another.www.corydontimes.com
+Coach Brian Smith in a yellow long-sleeve MU athletic shirt and gray sweatpants, occasionally giving words of wisdom to those around.
+The other personnel were familiar too.
+Brock Mauller, Keegan O’Toole, Rocky Elam and all the rest of last season’s starting grapplers were back to chase another title, scattered across the room and competing against one another.www.ccenterdispatch.com

 Comments / 0